Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit feature attachments/README.md

 6. To delete an attachment from the selected `AGSArcGISFeature`, use the `AGSArcGISFeature.delete(_:completion:)`.
 7. After a change, apply the changes to the server using `AGSServiceFeatureTable.applyEdits(completion:)`.

-## Additional information

-Attachments can only be added to and accessed on a service feature table when its `hasAttachments` property is true.

 ## Relevant API

 * AGSArcGISFeature.delete(_:completion:)